ckakiti/General/akiti_mdf21.md

-# Bok MDF Project: Displaying student projects on a website with Gatsby
+# Bok MDF Project Spring '21
-Spring '21
+Displaying student projects on a website with Gatsby

 ## Overview
 - Goal: to display student work (stored in Airtable) on a website